Next Proposal Window Opens September 1

-The next proposal window for US sponsors to host an Amateur Radio contact with a crew member on board the ISS will open in September 2016 for contacts to be scheduled July - December 2017.
+The next proposal window for US sponsors to host an Amateur Radio contact with a crew member on board the ISS will open September 1 - November 1, 2016 for contacts to be scheduled July - December 2017.

 Scroll down this page to find a Proposal Guide, the Proposal Form and other information you'll need to apply.
 Information sessions are offered.
 Scroll down for dates and times.